HugoPerrier/Udacity_Capstone/Report.md

 - Model the missing values
 - Remove the datapoints containing missing values

-Both option can impact the predictions therefore the way missing values are handled needs to be explained.
+Both options can impact the predictions therefore the way missing values are handled needs to be explained.
 In this project, all the companies whose data were not accessible through Quandl were not included in the model.
 If on a given day some companies have stock price data but others don't, the missing data are replaced with the data from the previous working day (This is called a forward fill method).

 Below is a list of data that couldn't be accessed using Quandl:
-- JD, NCLH : Non american companies data are not available in the Quandl WIKI free database
+- JD, NCLH : Non American companies data are not available in the Quandl WIKI free database
 - KHC : Kraft Heinz Company didn't exist in 2013, Kraft and Heinz merged in 2015
 - PYPL : Paypal was a wholly owned subsidiary of eBay until 2015
 - WBA : Walgreens Boots didn't exist in 2013